afnog/afnog.github.io/sse/crypto/presentation.md

 sudo /etc/rc.d/sshd keygen
 ```

-Now what happens when you connect?
+When your partner has replaced their host key, what happens when you connect to their PC?

 ---